-Note: If you are editing a storage server, only the Description and Max Connections options can be changed.
+Note: If you are editing a storage server, the Name option cannot be changed.

 - Description (Optional) Enter a brief description of the storage server. - Max Connections Enter the maximum number of connections allowed to the storage server (3 to 65536).